Find Affordable College Courses

 Salt Lake City, UT

-Westminster College Utah ranked #8 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit school with a small student population.
+Westminster College Utah came in at #8 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the medium-sized city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit college with a small student population.

 Of the 17 students majoring in public health at Westminster College Salt Lake, 47% are male and 53% are female.